gearglow/ReptiliaWithATwist/The List.md

 Hermione rolled her eyes.

 Luna was wandering around looking at the Chamber.
-"Hey, I think this place is a ritual chamber!
+"Hey, I think this place is a ritual room!
 Or was, at any rate."

 "That makes sense," Hermione said.
 "Isn't the Wardstone Chamber down here somewhere too?"